 - by using the information environment for remote learning during both in-class work and independent work, with the possible automatic assessment of results.

-Routine assessment can be carried out in the following forms: homework assignments, tests, papers, essays, colloquiums, laboratory classes, course projects and other forms of routine assessment at the discretion of the lecturer responsible for teaching a particular academic subject.
+Ongoing assessment can be carried out in the following forms: homework assignments, tests, papers, essays, colloquiums, laboratory classes, course projects and other forms of ongoing assessment at the discretion of the lecturer responsible for teaching a particular academic subject.

-The lecturer must inform the students on the results of routine assessments not later than 10 days after the event through various communication means, including electronic ones.
+The lecturer must inform the students of the results of ongoing assessment not later than 10 days after the event through various communication means, including electronic ones.

-Intermediate assessment is aimed at assessing part of an academic subject if it lasts longer that one period, and should be held upon the completion of the module or semester.
-Thus, some academic subjects may not require intermediate knowledge assessment.
+Interim assessment is aimed at assessing part of an academic subject if it lasts longer that one period, and should be held upon the completion of the module or semester.
+Thus, some academic subjects may not require interim knowledge assessment.

-The intermediate assessment may be summarised by using routine checking methods and/or by conducting an exam.
-It should be noted that an unsatisfactory result of the intermediate check is not a reason to deny a student access to a subsequent intermediate check or to the final test of knowledge on the subject.
+An interim assessment may be summarised by using ongoing assessment methods and/or by conducting an exam.
+It should be noted that an unsatisfactory result of the interim check is not a reason to deny a student access to a subsequent interim check or to the final test of knowledge on the subject.

-It is important to know that the contents and procedures pertaining to intermediate assessment and routine checking must be specified in the syllabus of the subject and students must be informed of them during the first lesson on the given subject, and in addition, they must be repeatedly informed of the contents and procedures of exams at the last lesson before the corresponding exam on the given subject.
+It is important to know that the contents and procedures pertaining to interim and ongoing assessments must be specified in the syllabus of the subject and students must be informed of them during the first lesson on the given subject, and in addition, they must be repeatedly informed of the contents and procedures of exams at the last lesson before the corresponding exam on the given subject.

 The final assessment which is primarily held in written form (test, essay, report, etc.) should be held upon the completion of an academic subject.
 The lecturer can choose the type of assessment without administering an exam.
 If holding an exam is not suitable for a subject, the final grade for the course coincides with the cumulative grade.

-The cumulative grade is calculated on the basis of routine assessment results (homework assignment, test, paper, essay, etc.), wherein each form has its own weight.
+The cumulative grade is calculated on the basis of ongoing assessment results (homework assignment, test, paper, essay, etc.), wherein each form has its own weight.
 The process of calculating the cumulative grade must be described in the course syllabus, as well as its weight in the resulting grade.
-In the course syllabus the lecturer also specifies the weight of the exam, which may not be more than 80% or less than 20%.
+In the course syllabus, the lecturer also specifies the weight of the exam, which may not be more than 80% or less than 20%.
 Generally, the weight of the exam is 20%, so that the students who work hard throughout the course have an advantage.
-This is why an unsatisfactory grade received at an exam does not mean the same overall grade: it may be higher, if routine grades are high enough and the formula for calculating the overall grade allows for a significant weighting of the cumulative grade.
+This is why an unsatisfactory grade received at an exam does not mean the same overall grade: it may be higher if ongoing assessment grades are high enough and the formula for calculating the overall grade allows for a significant weighting of the cumulative grade.

 Thus, the overall grade for the course (or part of the course) is calculated from the cumulative grade and the grade received at the exam.
 The sum of these grades amounts to 100%.

 Each module is followed by an examination period, which lasts one or two weeks.
 Students may have exams on consecutive days, but not more than one exam per day.
-The duration of the exam should not exceed 4 academic hours per student.
+The duration of the exam (both oral and written) should not exceed 4 academic hours per student and this must be announced to the students before the start of the examination.
 It can be held between 9 a.m and 9 p.m.

 The exams schedule is always announced to lecturers and students at least one week before it begins.
 Information on this can be found on the website and information boards around the university.